Straddling the borders of Peru, Brazil and Bolivia is the Uncontacted Frontier – home to more uncontacted tribes than anywhere else on the planet.

 Whole populations are being wiped out by diseases like flu and measles to which they have no resistance.
 The young and elderly are often the first and most likely to die.

 First contact with the Matis in the Javari Valley in Brazil ocurred in 1978 and rapidly killed over half of them.
-They stopped practising their ceremonies and, like many Indians suffering from the trauma of first contact, stopped having children.
+They stopped practising their ceremonies and, like many Indigenous people suffering from the trauma of first contact, stopped having children.
 By 1983 only 87 Matis survived.
 Today the shattered remnants of the Matis are regrouping but suffer from the impacts of introduced diseases such as malaria and hepatitis.

 In the early 1980s, exploration by Shell led to contact with the isolated Nahua tribe.
 Within a few years around 50% of the Nahua had died.
 To this day, the surviving Nahua suffer from a variety of diseases such as tuberculosis and Hepatitis B, and receive little help from the government.